 Here are my top tips to still being able to enjoy the holidays while honoring your body and special food needs.
 Holiday gut health doesn't have to be hard with these tips!

-Pack snacks: Even after being open and clear with the hosts of the festivities, it’s always better to be safe than sorry.
+Even after being open and clear with the hosts of the festivities, it’s always better to be safe than sorry.
 Plus, you can’t guarantee that you’ll be able to eat everything included in the meal like everyone else.
 My solution?
 Snacks!
-Having a protein bar, dried fruit, mixed nuts or homemade trail mix are all great options to keep stashed in your purse.
+Having a protein bar, dried fruit, mixed nuts or homemade paleo granola are all great options to keep stashed in your purse.
 Nothing’s worse than a grumbling tummy when you’re surrounded by foods you can’t eat.

 And many of you were curious about WHAT foods we make for our paleo / SCD friendly Thanksgiving so here’s a little roundup.
 We don’t have this year’s menu 100% planned, BUT here’s a rought estimate: